A Legacy of Land Protection

 THE GRIFFITH TRACT

-In 2018, The Nature Conservancy acquired 1,232 acres along the Pascagoula River from Dr. Charles Griffith, who was inspired after seeing a documentary about the Pascagoula River to buy his own piece of land on Mississippi’s “Singing River.”
+The 2018 acquisition was a tract owned by Dr. Charles Griffith, who was inspired after seeing a documentary about the Pascagoula River to buy his own piece of land on Mississippi’s “Singing River.”
+Hence, the area was named Griffith Tract.

-The tract of forested wetlands boasts a mile of river frontage and a hidden Revolutionary War cemetery.
-TNC brought Dr. Griffith to the table with the state of Mississippi, but sadly he passed away before the deal was finalized.
-“I’m pleased we were able to fulfill the landowner’s vision for the property,” says Rebecca Stowe, director of forest programs for TNC in Mississippi, “and at the same time add a critical link to the protection of the river.”
+The Griffith Tract boats a mile of river frontage and a hidden cemetery with a Revolutionary War veteran.
+TNC brought Dr. Griffith to the table with the State of Mississippi, but sadly, he passed away before the deal was finalized.
+“I’m pleased we were able to fulfill Dr. Griffith’s vision for the property,” Stowe said. “and at the same time add a critical link to the protection of the river.”

-The property will become part of the Pascagoula River Wildlife Management Area (WMA), managed by the Mississippi Department of Wildlife, Fisheries & Parks (MDFWP).
+The property has been added to the Pascagoula River WMA and is managed by MDFWP.
 The tract connects two existing pieces of the WMA, giving better access and bolstering the connectivity of protected lands.

-The acquisition involved many partners, including the Mississippi Forestry Commission, U.S. Forest Service Forest Legacy Program, Mississippi Department of Environmental Quality, National Fish and Wildlife Foundation’s Gulf Restoration Benefit Fund, and the Secretary of State’s office.
+These acquisitions involved many partners, including the Mississippi Forestry Commission, U.S. Forest Service Forest Legacy Program, Mississippi Department of Environmental Quality, Mississippi Dept. of Wildlife, Fisheries and Parks, National Fish and Wildlife Foundation’s Gulf Restoration Benefit Fund, and the Secretary of State’s office.

-From the Mississippi Delta to the Pascagoula River, The Nature Conservancy has built a reputation as a go-to partner for conservation.
+From the Mississippi Delta to the Pascagoula River, TNC has built a reputation as a go-to partner for conservation.
 For decades, TNC has been actively conserving and connecting crucial natural treasures in Mississippi.